ArtOfSettling/dotCommand/README.md

 * Auto open when an exception is throw to instantly alert you of an error.
 * Multiple themes to choose from.

+# Release
+Get the latest release from the releases page : https://github.com/ArtOfSettling/dotCommand/releases

 # Building
 Simply open the solution under the solution folder in Jetbrains Rider and build!
 Your dlls should be automatically built into the Unity project under /unity/Assets/WellFired/WellFired.Command